taylorza/MAMEScripts/README.md

 Lightweight collection of Lua helper scripts and plugins for MAME.

 ## Repository layout
+- `plugins/`: MAME plugins you can load into MAME.
 - `scripts/`: Lua scripts you can load into MAME.

-- `plugins/`: MAME plugins you can load into MAME.
+## Plugins
+**dezog**

+Add support for DZRP - DeZog Remote Protocol

+Using the CSpect debug configuration in Visual Studio Code the plugin will allow you to debug against MAME.

+Notes
+* Current Windows builds of MAME has an issue, a pull request to fix the issue has been submitted (https://github.com/mamedev/mame/issues/14600)

+* All CSpect DZRP messages are implemented except the 4 SPRITE commands
+  * CMD_GET_SPRITES_PALETTE
+  * CMD_GET_SPRITES_CLIP_WINDOW_AND_CONTROL
+  * CMD_GET_SPRITES
+  * CMD_GET_SPRITE_PATTERNS

+---

 ## Scripts
 **faststart.lua**